If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

-Her bent-nibbed quill scratched its way down the last page of twelve page form, then rose up as the stack of paper thudded down to the pile on the floor.
+The bent nib of her quill scratched its way down the last page of a twelve page form, then rose up as the stack of paper thudded down to the pile on the floor.
 Fleur ignored it and levitated an obsidian dagger from her crate.

 ‘That looks boring.’
-Bill Weasley’s voice appeared from just behind her.
+Bill Weasley’s voice came from just behind her.

 Bill raised his hands.
 ‘Sorry.
 Sorry.’
 He dipped into his pocket and produced a small wooden cube.
 ‘Have a look at this.’
 He waved a hand at the forms.
 ‘This all seems to be going fine, so I won’t waste your time going over it.’